-Compare Coverage Levels, Side by Side from Multiple Companies
+Compare Coverage Levels, Side by Side, from Multiple Companies

-The most obvious benefit of going for the minimum insurance required by your state?
+What is the most obvious benefit of going for the minimum insurance required by your state?
 It’s the cheapest option.
 Many insurance companies specialize in offering the state minimum.
 They keep their prices low and give you just enough to be legal on the roads.

 Check out rate comparisons from some of our busiest U.S. states below: